clarkx/Lumiere-for-2.79/README.md

 Changelog :
 Ver 0.70 :
 - Update UI :
-  - Add a selector widget.
-The selector will turn red to show you which light as been selected.
+  - Add a selection widget.
+The switch turns red to show you what light was selected.
   - Move the strengh in the upper of the panel.
 Easier to acces.
   - Bug fixes.